 8 Ball Left Corner Pocket

-Soulmates Dissipate the movie will be in theaters in 2013.
+Soulmates Dissipate the movie will be in theaters.

 It’s almost every author’s dream to see their characters come to life on the big screen.
 But how do we get there?
 There aren’t many authors you can ask that can give you first-hand advice.